figuren-theater/ft-data/README.md

-# ft-data
+# figuren.theater | Data
-Data structures, posttypes and taxonomies for WordPress Multisite - like figuren.theater
+Data structures, posttypes and taxonomies for a WordPress Multisite like [figuren.theater](https://figuren.theater).